CEED/libCEED/doc/sphinx/source/intro.rst

    uses a (block) CSR format.

-Furthermore, software packages that provide high-performance implementations have often been special-purpose and intrusive. libCEED is a new library that offers a purely algebraic interface for matrix-free operator representation and supports run-time selection of implementations tuned for a variety of computational device types, including CPUs and GPUs. libCEED's purely algebraic interface can unobtrusively be
+Furthermore, software packages that provide high-performance implementations have often been special-purpose and intrusive. libCEED :cite:`libceed-joss-paper` is a new library that offers a purely algebraic interface for matrix-free operator representation and supports run-time selection of implementations tuned for a variety of computational device types, including CPUs and GPUs. libCEED's purely algebraic interface can unobtrusively be